hnzhang/notes/AWS-architect-associate.md

 | * Daata will persist if you reboot your system | * Data will be lost in case of the instance fails or being terminated

 EBS is a virtual hard disk.
 Snapshots are a point-in-time copy of that disk existing on S3.

+# CloudFront
+Content Distribution Network
+* A distributio is a collection of Edge Locations with a specified Origin
+* the Origin could be EC2, ELB, Route53, or S3 bucket
+* There are two types of distrutions,
+1. Web(for static content of websites)
+1. RTMP(Real Time Message Protocal) for streaming media

+## Configuration on CloudFront
+* Behaviors -- to redirect HTTPs, restrict HTTP, restrick Viewer Access, Set TTLs
+* Invalidations -- to manually invalidate cache on specific files via invalidations
+* Error Pages -- to serve up custom error pages, such as 404.
+* Restrictions -- for example, Geo Restrictions can be used to specify whitelist or blacklist for specific countries